sonyahack1/PortSwigger/README.md

 ## ⚠️  Disclaimer

-> All content is for educational purposes only.
-Do not attempt to exploit any systems without explicit permission.
+> These writeups are created for educational purposes only.
+Demonstration of tools and various pentesting techniques does not encourage their use outside the legal field.

+> This repository should be used only for ethical purposes: to protect your own systems, improve cybersecurity skills, or within the framework of official agreements.

+> The author is not responsible for direct or indirect damage resulting from the illegal use of the presented materials

 ---